jchartrand/zenodo-git-up/README.md

 the file name in the 'url' attribute of the 'graphic' element (with attribute n="print") is 'ISic0007.jpg', there must then be an image in the images directory called
 'ISic0007_small.jpg'

+NOTE:  the image names must end in lowercase ‘jpg’ both in the TEI file and in the image directory.
+Uppercase (JPG) or any other image type (gif, GIF, png, PNG, etc.) will hang the upload.

 #### Cache Zotero for Bibliographic References